wendlers/pyscmpd/README.md

 	ncmpcpp -p 9900

-To change the list of users to browse, edit "ROOT_USERS" in "./src/pympd.py".
+To change the list of your favorite users to browse, edit "favorites" in "./src/pympd.py".
-Whenever ROOT_USERS is changed, delte the meta data cache:

-	rm scroot.cache